Its thumping nightlife, culture and history give the city plenty of appeal. Take a look at some of the best places to live in Newcastle.

 Top places to start your property search

-Newcastle city centre: The heart of the city is dominated by both old and new apartments that are ideal for students and young professionals.
+Newcastle city centre: If you want city living in Newcastle, you won't be short on options.
+The heart of the city is dominated by both old and new apartments that are ideal for students and young professionals.

 Take Hanover Mill, a new purpose-built block at Quayside.
 It has three-bedroom open-plan flats with coveted views over the River Tyne.